ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Connection := Preconnection.Initiate()

-Before calling Initiate, the caller must have populated a Preconnection object with a RemoteEndpoint specifier, optionally a LocalEndpoint specifier (if not specified, the system will attempt to determine a suitable LocalEndpoint), as well as all parameters necessary for candidate selection.
+Before calling Initiate, the caller must have populated a Preconnection object with a Remote Endpoint specifier, optionally a Local Endpoint specifier (if not specified, the system will attempt to determine a suitable Local Endpoint), as well as all parameters necessary for candidate selection.
 After calling Initiate, no further parameters may be bound to the Connection.
 The Initiate() call consumes the Preconnection and creates a Connection object.
 A Preconnection can